bschalme/wsbooks/README.md

 # WS-Books

 Updates QuickBooks with yesterday's TSheets timesheets.
-In additionn, each month it generates an invoice for the previous month, and sends it to FreshBooks for delivery to your clients.
+In addition, each month it generates an invoice for the previous month, and sends it to FreshBooks for delivery to your clients.

 ## What Problem Does It Solve?